You know us. Yeah sure we can list every restaurant and bar in Wicker

 Sat - Sun: 9am - 3pm

-delicious options and brunch is no different!
-Yes, the traditional
+options and brunch is no different!
+Yes, the traditional pancakes are

-pancakes are available but there’s so much more.
-Eggs are the primary
+available but there’s so much more.
+Eggs are the primary focus with

-sausage, potatoes + toast).
-For non-traditional brunch-lovers, why not
+potatoes + toast).
+For non-traditional brunch-lovers, why not try the

-try the eggs portobello (two poached eggs with spinach and oven roasted
+eggs portobello (two poached eggs with spinach and oven roasted tomatoes

-tomatoes over a breaded portobello mushroom with hollandaise sauce +
+over a breaded portobello mushroom with hollandaise sauce + feast

-feast potatoes) or the crab benedict two poached eggs and crab cakes
+potatoes) or the crab benedict two poached eggs and crab cakes over

-over jalapeno cheddar corn bread with chipotle hollandaise + feast
+jalapeno cheddar corn bread with chipotle hollandaise + feast potatoes.

 1747 N. Damen Avenue